 Within the OVAL Common Model, a Generator structure is defined to express both what created the content, and when it was created.
-While the purpose of this structure does not meet all the needs for Provenance in SACM, it could be used as a building block to achieve this goal.
-This structure would need to be extended to include the policy information and the method used to produce a given artifact, but the base structure is in place.
+While the purpose of this structure does not meet all the metadata needs for SACM, it could be used as a building block and be extended to achieve this goal.